 Requirement Explanation

 Is the matter considered significant?
 No

-Level of significance Low-
+Level of significance Low

-Level of engagement selected 1 Inform only
+Level of engagement selected 1 - Inform

 Rationale for selecting level of engagement The SOI is largely same as the previous year.
+No wider engagement is required with the community.

-Reviewed by Strategy & Policy Toni Durham: GM Democracy & Engagement
+Reviewed by Strategy & Policy